drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 words.
 Learners can memorize larger units or chunks within a word so that they can learn more difficult words easily.
-There are no developmental pathways in Tortorelli et al. (2017) corresponding to Ehri's full alphabet phase and consolidated phases.
+There are no developmental pathways in Tortorelli et al. (2017) corresponding to Ehri's full alphabetic and consolidated phases.

 In the paper of Tortorelli et al. (2017), the researcher provides clear letter names development pathways and detailed characteristics in each